nasa-gibs/worldview/doc/config/configuration.md

 ## New Map Sources

-Modify the JSON document, `config/default/common/config/wv.json/sources.json`.
-There is a *sources* object that contains an object for each map source keyed by the source identifier.
+Modify the [`sources.json`](../../config/default/common/config/wv.json/sources.json) file.
+Within this file there is a *sources* object that contains an object for each map source keyed by the source identifier.
-For layers that can be configured via a GIBS WMTS GetCapabilities document or for WMS layers, the only property required is:
+For layers that can be configured via a GIBS WMTS GetCapabilities document or for WMS layers, the only property required is `url`

 * **url**: Either a string or array of strings where the map service is found.
 * **matrixSets**: For WMTS layers that cannot be configured with a GetCapabilities document, an